JoshJansenVanVuren/avavad/README.md

     * Contains the YouTube unique ID (i.e. `https://www.youtube.com/watch?v={ID}`) of the files that were used for training (`trn.lst`), development (`dev.lst`), and testing (`tst.lst`).
 The availability of these files, however, is not under our control and constantly changes.
  * `model_*/`
     * The weights for the transformer fine-tuned on the soapies data is stored in `model_soapies/` and in `model_ava/` for the transformer finetuned on the AVA-speech dataset.
+    * In this repo the model binaries are saved via GIT LFS, [see docs for install](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
+ * `environment.yml`
+    * In order to run the scripts in the repo, we've included a conda environment which can be installed by running `conda env create -f environment.yml`.
+Once the environment installs, it can be activated by `conda activate vad`.

 ## Scripts